23ewrdtf/Violin/README.md

 grain width is ideal.
 The front is almost always made from two pieces; the wedge of timber is opened out like the pages of a book.
 As this joint is on the centre line of the instrument, it makes a useful datum line, as does the back joint if a two-piece back is being used.

+Wood thickest in the centre under the bridge.
 ```

 ### Back (or ribs as they are more commonly known)